DismissD64/EasyVGA-ForDOS-/README.md

 ## Features

+### VGA Mode Initialization

-- **VGA Mode Initialization**: EasyVGA can set the VGA mode to 320x200 with 256 colors.
+EasyVGA can set the VGA mode to 320x200 with 256 colors.

+### 2D Vector Creation

-- **2D Vector Creation**: Create 2D vectors with x and y coordinates.
+Create 2D vectors with x and y coordinates.

+### Color Conversion

-- **Color Conversion**: Convert RGB values to a VGA 256 color index.
+Convert RGB values to a VGA 256 color index.

+### Line Drawing

-- **Line Drawing**: Draw lines between two points with a specified color.
+Draw lines between two points with a specified color.

 ## Usage